 We want all of your students to have an awesome day at Festival du Voyageur.
 Please be as specific as possible when explaining the special needs of your students.
 We will do our very best to accommodate your needs.

-4. Submit your registration form via email or fax.
+4. Submit your registration form via email.

 5. We will acknowledge the receipt of your reservation form within three business days and you will be contacted in turn.